All Articles / Health / Conditions / My Pet Can Share What With Me?

 Zoonotic diseases, also known as zoonoses (zoh-uhnoe-seez), are diseases that naturally spread between animals and humans.
 These diseases can be caused by bacteria, viruses, parasites, fungi and other types of microorganisms.
 Most often, the term refers to those infections transmitted from animals to people, but the reverse — from people to animals — also occurs.

 Zoonoses are common, both in the United States and around the world.
-In fact, according to the Centers for Disease Control and Prevention (CDC), tens of thousands of Americans contract zoonotic diseases every year.
 The World Health Organization (WHO) estimates that at least 61 percent of all known infectious diseases in people are zoonotic in origin, while 75 percent of all new or emerging infectious diseases discovered in the last 10 years are spread from animals.
 These emerging diseases can come from many different animal species, including pets.

 How do zoonotic diseases spread between animals and people?